autosome-ru/BABACHI/README.md

 # BABACHI: Backgroud Allelic Dosage Bayesian Checkpoint Identification
 [![DOI](https://zenodo.org/badge/255952669.svg)](https://zenodo.org/badge/latestdoi/255952669) <br>
-BABACHI is a tool for Background Allelic Dosage (BAD) genomic regions calling from non-phased heterozygous SNPs.
+BABACHI is a tool for Background Allelic Dosage (BAD) genomic regions calling from non-phased heterozygous SNVs.
 It is aimed at estimation of BAD on low-coverage sequencing data, where the precise estimation of allelic copy numbers is not possible.

 BAD corresponds to the ratio of Major copy number to Minor copy number.